Is There A Difference Between Being A Dad Vs. Father?

 Qualities of a father

 For some people, a father is simply another word for a dad.
-In modern explanations, however, fathers are the men that played a part in creating children.
+In modern explanations, however, fathers are the men who play a part in creating children.
 It often has a negative connotation that dads like to avoid.

 To be a dad, the following qualities should not be something that a man aspires to do.

-When dad or father is asked to be present
+When a dad or father is asked to be present

 A man should not have to be asked to be present in his children's lives.
 School plays, soccer games, and difficult homework should include the presence of both parents.
 While it is understandable that a dad may not be at every event, it should still be prioritized whenever possible.